selsibaie/g33-challenge/README.md

 Upon entering the two inputs, the program will perform a rounding function consistent with the "Standards of Accuracy; Truncation rounding rules of MSRB Rule G-33" (below)

-Bonus: user can continue entering numbers repeatedly, but has a way to exit when boredom threshold is exceeded
+The user can continue entering numbers repeatedly, but has a way to exit when boredom threshold is exceeded

 #### Rule G-33